 - 1. Start the cluster on at least one node. - 2.
-Run the vxdisksetup program to initialize each shared disk.

-If you have decided not to put configuration information on every disk, or if you want larger areas for this information, the vxdisksetup program allows you to specify your choices.

-3. Create disk groups on the shared disks.

-Use the vxdg program or VMSA to do this.
-In the vxdg program, use the -s option of to create shared disk groups.

-4. Create volumes in the disk groups.

-Use the vxassist program or the VMSA to do this.

-The volumes must be of type gen. Do not create RAID-5 volumes.
-Before creating any log subdisks, read the section on DRL in the VERITAS Volume Manager Adminstrator's Guide.

-5. If the cluster is only running with one node, bring up the other cluster nodes.
+On one node, run the vxdiskadm program and choose option 1 to initialize new disks.
+When asked to add these disks to a disk group, choose none to leave the disks for future use. - On other nodes in the cluster, run vxdisk scandisks to see the newly initialized disks. - 4.
+From the master node, create disk groups on the shared disks.
+To determine if a node is a master or slave, run vxdctl -c mode. - Use the vxdg program or VMSA to create disk groups.
+In the vxdg program, use the -s option to create shared disk groups. - 5.
+From the master node only, use vxassist or VMSA to create volumes in the disk groups. - Note The volumes must be of type gen. Do not create RAID-5 volumes.
+Before creating any log subdisks, read the section on DRL in the VERITAS Volume Manager Adminstrator's Guide. - 6.
+If the cluster is only running with one node, bring up the other cluster nodes.
 Enter the vxdg list command on each node to display the shared disk groups.